Paul Mullin

-Career
+Club career

-Mullin was born in Litherland, Merseyside, a supporter of Everton.
+Mullin was born in Litherland, Merseyside.
 He spent time in the academies of both Everton and Liverpool and after a period in the Liverpool Foundation Football College, he moved to Huddersfield Town.

 Huddersfield Town

 Huddersfield Town's youth coach Frankie Bunn invited Mullin to the squad.
 Subsequently Mullin was signed to Huddersfield Town in 2012 after impressing at U18 and U21 level; he signed a one-year contract at the club.
 However, at the end of the 2013–14 season, Mullin was released by the club, without ever making a first team appearance.

 Morecambe

-After a successful trial period he signed for Morecambe on a short term contract in August 2014.
+After a successful trial period he signed for Morecambe on a short-term contract in August 2014.
 He made his professional debut coming on as a second-half substitute in the League Cup first round defeat to Bradford City on 12 August 2014.
-Four days later, on his league debut, Mullin scored his first professional goal after coming on as a second-half substitute in the 3–2 win over Newport County, which he scored a winning goal.
+Four days later, on his league debut, Mullin scored his first professional goal after coming on as a second-half substitute in the 3–2 win over Newport County, in which he scored a winning goal.
 One week later, on 23 August, Mullin made his full debut scoring both goals in a 2–1 win away at Cambridge United.
-After scoring three goals in the first seven matches, Mullin signed a three-year contract with the club in mid-September.
-Then on 31 October 2014, Mullin would end his eleven games without scoring despite losing 2–1 to Accrington Stanley.
+After scoring three goals in his first seven matches, Mullin signed a three-year contract with the club in mid-September.
+Mullin then went through a barren spell of 11 games without scoring, only finding the net again in a 2–1 loss at Accrington Stanley on 31 October 2014.